-A 11 year old girl presents to the clinic with vomiting quite a bit for 4 hours.
-She has vomited 3 times, it is non-bilious and non-bloody in colour and not projectile.
-She does not have any reported abdominal pain.
-She has voided 4 times today and has had one normal bowel movement.
-Earlier this morning she was playing lacrosse and was struck by another player.
-There was no witnessed loss of consciousness.
-She sustained no obvious injuries.
+A 15 year old boy presents to the clinic with vomiting a lot for 5 hours.
+He has vomited 4 times, it is yellow in colour and not projectile.
+He does not have any reported abdominal pain.
+He has voided 3 times today and has had one normal bowel movement.
+Earlier this morning he was playing soccer and was struck by another player.
+There was brief loss of consciousness.
+He sustained no obvious injuries.

 What is/are the most appropriate initial step(s) in management?
 Check all that apply.